smeisler/smeisler.github.io/_pages/about.md

 and our work [at our lab website](https://dyscord-lab.github.io/).
 (If you're an undergraduate student interested in working with the lab, please [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLScxCpwVgjQav5GtNbVnUdEvgmX7sY3qWOaNJ2HH4jndZF4Grw/viewform?usp=sf_link).)

+**I am actively recruiting graduate students!** If you are interested in working with me, I encourage you to reach out to me by email.
+I'd love to hear about your interests, how they fit with my lab's interests, and what you might be passionate about pursuing as part of our community.

 Previously, I was a postdoctoral scholar working with [Tom Griffiths](http://cocosci.princeton.edu/tom/index.php) in the